 During last year’s holiday season; we shipped 2,518 packages, cut and wrapped over 8,200 pounds of Harman’s Cheddar, and processed 1,100 orders.
 On December 9th, we cut and gift-wrapped over 400 pounds of Harman’s Cheddar and sent out 140 packages.

 We enjoy hearing from you by mail, phone, e-mail, or in person when you visit.
+We love reading your posts and seeing your photos on facebook.
 During the holidays we gift wrap our items and include gift cards.
-If you ordered last year, we will have a record of your order with your recipients’ addresses.
+If you ordered last year, we have a record of your order with all the addresses.

 For Delivery by Christmas, please order before December 11 as it takes us a few days to process and insert your order into our shipping queue.
 When choosing a delivery time for your package, please allow extra days for inevitable winter storms and power outage delays.
 Let us take the hassle out of your holiday season; sit back and shop from the comfort of your home or office.